sourcefrog/cargo-mutants/DESIGN.md

 Therefore when running `rustc` we configure all warnings off, with `--cap-lints`.

+## Testing

+Cargo-mutants is primarily tested on its public interface, which is the command line.
+These tests live in `tests/cli` and generally have the form of:

+1. Make a copy of a `testdata` tree, so that it's not accidentally modified.
+2. Run a `cargo-mutants` command on it.
+3. Inspect the stdout, return code, or `mutants.out`.

+`cargo-mutants` runs as a subprocess of the test process so that we get the most realistic view of its behavior.
+In some cases it is run via the `cargo` command to test that this level of indirection works properly.

+### `testdata` trees

+The primary means of testing is Rust source trees under `testdata/tree`: you can copy an existing tree and modify it to show the new behavior that you want to test.

+A selection of test trees are available for testing different scenarios.
+If there is an existing suitable tree, please use it.
+If you need to test a situation that is not covered yet, please add a new tree.

+Please describe the purpose of the testdata tree inside the tree, either in `Cargo.toml` or a `README.md` file.

+To make a new tree you can copy an existing tree, but make sure to change the package name in its `Cargo.toml`.

+All the trees need to be excluded from the overall workspace in the top-level `Cargo.toml`.

+### `--list` tests

+There is a general test that runs `cargo mutants --list` on each tree and compares the result to an Insta snapshot, for both the text and json output formats.

+Many features can be tested adequately by only looking at the list of mutants produced, with no need to actually test the mutants.
+In this case the generic list tests might be enough.

+### Unit tests

+Although we primarily want to test the public interface (which is the command line), unit tests can be added in a `mod test {}` within the source tree for any behavior that is inconvenient to exercise from the command line.

+## UI Style

+Always print paths with forward slashes, even on Windows.
+Use `path_slash`.

 ## Logging

 cargo-mutants writes two types of log files into the `mutants.out` directory: